LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Study Setup

 \subsection{API Mapping Collection}

-We identified API mappings (\ie deprecated APIs and the mapping replacements) from the documentation and change logs from each library following the previous study~\cite{sigsoft/Wang0LC20}.
-Specifically, we reviewed the documentation and change logs of each library and manually look for deprecated API occurrences which indicate the corresponding the mapping replacements.
+We identified API mappings (\ie deprecated APIs and the mapping replacements) from the documentation and change logs from each library version following the previous study~\cite{sigsoft/Wang0LC20}. \hkf{For each library, we selected their versions that were released after January 2019.
+We chose January 2019 as the starting point for collecting API mappings, providing a five-year window that balances sufficient version numbers with manageable human effort.
+The version ranges are presented in Table~\ref{tab:dataset}.} Specifically, we reviewed the documentation and change logs of each library and manually look for deprecated API occurrences which indicate the corresponding the mapping replacements.
 For instance, in the API documentation of PyTorch, version 1.9.0 \cite{pytorchdoc}, a deprecation message indicates that \emph{``torch.lstsq() is deprecated in favor of torch.linalg.lstsq() and will be removed in a future PyTorch release.''}, where the mapping of the deprecated API to the replacing API is \mapping{torch.lstsq}{torch.linalg.lstsq}.
 For one-to-many mappings (\ie one deprecated API mapped to multiple replacing APIs), we split them into many one-to-one mappings.
-In total, the authors obtained 145 API mappings.
-The statistics of the API mappings are presented Table~\ref{tab:dataset}.
+Two authors independently collected the data, with a third author resolving inconsistencies.
+The process took about three working days, and the Jaccard coefficient between the first two collectors' mappings was 91.8\%. \hkf{In total, we collected a preliminary number of 247 API mappings.}